Jvpjava/osTicket-Help-Desk-Deployment-and-Incident-Management-Lab/README.md

   * MySQL (database)
 * Real troubleshooting experience (404 errors, services, configs)
 * Hands-on system administration in a cloud environment

 ---

-## 📂 Suggested Repo Additions

-To make this stand out more to recruiters:

-* 📸 Screenshots:

-  * IIS setup
-  * osTicket UI
-  * HeidiSQL database
-* 📄 Diagram:

-  * VM → IIS → PHP → MySQL → osTicket
-* 🧠 Add a short reflection:

-  * What broke
-  * How you fixed it

----